To succeed in any field, you need to have three basic things: knowledge, attitude, and skills.

 “Outdoor Survival Skills” by Larry Olsen

 First published in 1967, Outdoor Survival Skills is a pioneer in modern survivalist literature.
-There’s a reason why this book has stood the test of time, and it’s simply because it does its job well.
+There’s a reason why this survival book has stood the test of time, and it’s because it does its job well.

 It’s a detailed book on primitive outdoor survival skills with clear, specific instructions on how to carry out tasks.
 It also comes with a colored index of plants which is pretty useful if you’re in the wilderness.
 Author Larry Olsen is a renowned survival expert passionate about Native American culture and living off the land.

-The later version of the book comes with a foreword by prominent actor/director Robert Redford, who hired the author as technical director for his western movie Jeremiah Johnson.
+The later version of the book comes with a foreword by prominent actor/director Robert Redford, who hired the author as technical director for his Western movie Jeremiah Johnson.
 The author also co-founded the ANASAZI Foundation, a wilderness behavioral treatment center that aims to help troubled teens by introducing them to outdoor activities, among other therapeutic programs.